 5. Get a prototype, TEST!
 TEST!
 TEST!

 If your product is a physical product or maybe even a service, you can start by conducting interviews with your customers.
 Get feedback from your friends and family.
 Conduct a survey, share it around on social media, etc. There are so many ways to approach potential customers to receive feedback before even starting your business.
 If you do not do any of these, you would not know if your product is any good to them, or maybe even in the market in general.

 Creating a prototype and receiving feedback would really help your business improve.
-You would never know where one of the person who you’ve received feedback from had a good idea that could really help out your business.
+You would never know where one of the people who you’ve received feedback from had a good idea that could really help out your business.

 Chances are if you’re working in a 9 till 5 job.
 You’ll be meeting people on a weekly or maybe even daily basis.
-Maybe you’ll meet with suppliers, other business partners, going to events and meeting people in the same industry etc. Just go out and network, get to know these people more because you’ll never know that maybe one of these people might provide help to you and your business in the future.
+Maybe you’ll meet with suppliers, other business partners, going to events and meeting people in the same industry, etc. Just go out and network, get to know these people more because you’ll never know that maybe one of these people might provide help to you and your business in the future.

 But here’s where it gets a little complicated.
-Yes these people might help you and you might need their contacts.
+Yes, these people might help you and you might need their contacts.
 But, you should NEVER blur the line between your work and your business.
 For example, you might think that this person is really helpful for your business and you want to contact him for your own personal business.
 Before you approach them, remember, If the relationship is meant for your current work, DO NOT mix it up and go against your contract of work.
-Most likely, you would have a contract that says you are not to interfere your contacts from work with any outside interests.
+Most likely, you would have a contract that says you are not to interfere with your contacts from work with any outside interests.

 These terms are normal within big corporations and YES, it’s wrong if you approach your current associates and talk with him about you wanting to do your own business.
-You would have to know their contact and know them better and they might help you in the future; but know the line and do not cross the border and affect your work.
+You would have to know their contact and know them better and they might help you in the future, but know the line and do not cross the border and affect your work.